 Copyright © Nucleus Medical Media, Inc.

-The following factors increase your chance of developing phlebitis:
+Factors that increase your chance of developing superficial thrombophlebitis include:

 Tests may include the following:

 In most cases, superficial thrombophlebitis goes away on its own after a few weeks.
 Treatment can be done at home with the following: